Executive Order 13936: Countersanctions

-On August 11, 2020, China imposed sanctions without specification on eleven US individuals, namely Senators Marco Rubio, Ted Cruz, Josh Hawley, Tom Cotton and Pat Toomey, Representative Chris Smith, Carl Gershman (president of the National Endowment for Democracy), Derek Mitchell (president of the National Democratic Institute), Daniel Twining (president of the International Republican Institute), Kenneth Roth (executive director of the Human Rights Watch) and Michael Abramowitz (president of Freedom House).
+On August 11, 2020, China imposed sanctions without specification on eleven U.S. individuals, namely Senators Marco Rubio, Ted Cruz, Josh Hawley, Tom Cotton and Pat Toomey, Representative Chris Smith, Carl Gershman (president of the National Endowment for Democracy), Derek Mitchell (president of the National Democratic Institute), Daniel Twining (president of the International Republican Institute), Kenneth Roth (executive director of the Human Rights Watch) and Michael Abramowitz (president of Freedom House).
 The spokesman of the foreign ministry said the sanctioned "behaved badly" on Hong Kong-related issues.
 Rubio, Cruz and Smith had been put on a travel ban by China.

 Criticism by the Hong Kong government

 The Hong Kong government denounced the executive order as having "[politicized] juridical co-operation."
-As a result, the Hong Kong government announced that it had, at the central government's instruction, notified the US Consulate General of the suspension of the agreements of surrender of fugitive offenders and of mutual legal assistance on criminal matters.
+As a result, the Hong Kong government announced that it had, at the central government's instruction, notified the U.S. Consulate General of the suspension of the agreements of surrender of fugitive offenders and of mutual legal assistance on criminal matters.

 Hong Kong's commerce secretary Edward Yau condemned USCBP's measures, saying labelling a product from Hong Kong as "made in some other place" was "calling white black".
 He added that this practice did not comply with WTO rules, as it undermined Hong Kong's status as a separate customs territory.

+Extensions

+The executive order was extended for another year by U.S. President Joe Biden on July 7, 2021, July 11, 2022, July 11, 2023, and July 12, 2024, and by President Donald Trump on July 10, 2025.